nrz/ylikuutio/README.md

 Ylikuutio repository in GitHub has 2 branches: `master` & `coverity_scan`.
 `master` is the branch that should be up to date and it's the one to build.
-`coverity_scan` is for Synopsys© Coverity Scan© analysis tool which is run through Travis CI.

 ### Native compiling
 #### Debian or Ubuntu